 Gartner shared results of their 2018 Chief Data Officer survey, and, overall, this relatively new position has been increasingly adopted.
 Over half of those surveyed reported an increased in team size and budget from the previous year.
 As these early resource-constraint hurdles are crossed, a new crop of barriers have emerged that are preventing data leaders from properly leveraging their data.
 The top-ranked barrier was cultural resistance to change, which is not surprising given that there is a high reluctance to share data with other departments.
 Another issue highlighted was the current focus on tactical metrics.
 CDOs still tend to report on data-quality metrics such as accuracy, completeness, precision, scale, and usage rather than identifying and articulating business-centric metrics.
 This leads the majority of data leaders to focus on improving internal processes, but the untapped potential is around strategic business objectives such as developing new offerings to build new revenue streams.
 Successful CDOs will help organizations transition from a reactive to a proactive orientation.

 Earlier this year, Gartner identified graph as a key technology in 2019, and several analysts at the conference discussed the uses and benefits of graph.
 An organization’s competitive edge depends on asking complex questions across complex, distributed data.
 Graph enables you to traverse these networks with millions of data points across a variety of sources.
 This enables organizations to answer questions like “Which of the millions of financials transactions made earlier today in the United States sent money to individuals on a federal watch lists?” or “What effect will a typhoon in Southeast Asia have on the fishing industry in Canada?”
 Graphs are the only data representation that can efficiently model, explore, and query data in today’s challenging data landscape.
 Gartner noted that graph adoption is also rising due to an increase in proficiency.
 Stardog is committed to investing in programs to help the data community build new skills.
-Try out the Stardog Sandbox to see what the hype is about knowledge graphs.
+Looking to get started?
+Try out Stardog Studio today!

 The future of data management is not just about the incorporation of emerging technology like knowledge graphs.
 It is a story about people adapting to change.
 Stardog is committed to partnering with you on your journey of transformation.
 Reach out to us today to get started.